 Shopify is king!
-I’ve experimented with many platforms to test the market waters, but only Shopify offered a truly slick and modern user interface.
+I’ve experimented with many platforms to test the market waters.
+Only Shopify offered a truly slick and modern user interface.

-It has so many add-ons that it enables you to create as tailored as possible experiences for your customers, at least considering Web-hosted platforms.
+It has so many add-ons!
+It enables you to create as tailored as possible experiences for your customers, at least considering Web-hosted platforms.

-The platform is not perfect though since it has limited check-out customization options, but the overall ease-of-use and flexibility offered are so good that it overshadows any secondary details.
+The platform is not perfect though.
+It has limited check-out customization options.
+But the overall ease-of-use and flexibility offered are so good that it overshadows any secondary details.

 #21.
 Liz Hull, MerchantMaverick

-While different eCommerce business owners will have different needs regarding features and design, the eCommerce platform I most widely recommend is Shopify.
+Different eCommerce business owners will have different needs regarding features and design.
+Nonetheless, the eCommerce platform I most widely recommend is Shopify.

 Shopify is a fully web-hosted shopping cart solution that is easy to use and quick to implement.
 Plans are reasonably priced and include everything from customer support to site security.

 However, Shopify is not the perfect solution.
-Built-in features can be fairly limited, which means that you might need to pay for multiple add-ons to fill the gaps in your software.
+Built-in features can be fairly limited.
+This means that you might need to pay for multiple add-ons to fill the gaps in your software.
 In addition, I’ve seen reports that customer service may not be as helpful as one might hope.

-Regardless, which it comes to an eCommerce platform that fits the needs of most small business owners, Shopify is as good as it gets.
+Regardless, when it comes to an eCommerce platform that fits the needs of most small business owners, Shopify is as good as it gets.

 Two other eCommerce solutions that merchants should consider are Big Cartel and Ecwid.